jlong23/node-red-node-youtube/README.md

 Install
 -------

-Run the following command in the root directory of your Node-RED install\n
+Run the following command in the root directory of your Node-RED install

         npm install node-red-node-youtube